 With a well-sharpened knife, cut into tiny pieces.

 Roll gnocchis on a kitchen comb, like the one used to make garganelli, or press them lightly with a fork.
 In this way, they will be less bold, and once seasoned, they will retain much more sauce.
 Once you have finished making all these gnocchis, flour them lightly, cover with a cloth and let them rest for 2 hours.

 When you are ready, put the water to boil, add salt and then dip the gnocchi, which will cook in a few minutes.

 Cook them al dente, because then we will throw them in a pan with ragù to finish cooking, just a couple of minutes.
 Serve and, if you like, season with plenty of grated Parmigiano Reggiano.

 Suggested food pairings

-If you want to pair a cocktail the Old Fashioned is amazing with ragu!
+If you want to pair a cocktail, the Old Fashioned is excellent with ragu!